Podcast: Play in new window | Download

 The Severity of God to a Wicked and Lazy Servant

-In the same way the first two servants reveal the master’s goodness, the third servant reveals his severity.
+In the same way the first two servants reveal the master’s goodness, the wicked and lazy servant reveals his severity (Romans 11:22).
 We might not like to think about God’s severity.
 Some people even criticize it, saying something like, “What kind of God would…?” and then they list things they believe make God look bad: “…keep people out of heaven,” “…send people to hell,” “…punish them.”
 The answer to the question is, “The kind of God you should fear and serve!”
-Few places in Scripture demonstrate the need to do so more than the master’s dealing with the third servant.
+Few places in Scripture demonstrate the need to do so more than the master’s dealing with the wicked and lazy servant.

 The master was on a hot streak with the first two servants, but with the third servant we see the truth of Proverbs 20:6: “Most men will proclaim each his own goodness, but who can find a faithful man?”
 This verse makes two points: First, it is easy to talk about being faithful.
 Second, it is hard to find faithful people.